-3) Lapses, Partial Withdrawals, and Moneyness.
-Partial withdrawals elected as guaranteed living benefits, see A3.3)C)7), or required contractually (e.g., a contract operating under an automatic withdrawal provision on the valuation date) are to be deducted from Account Value.
+3) Lapses, Partial Withdrawals, and In-The-Moneyness.
+Partial withdrawals elected as guaranteed living benefits, see A3.3)C)7), or required contractually (e.g., a contract operating under an automatic withdrawal provision on the valuation date) are to be deducted from the Account Value in each projection period consistent with the projection frequency used, as described in A3.3)C)6), and according to the terms of the contract.
 No other partial withdrawals, including free partial withdrawals, are to be deducted from Account Value.
 All lapse rates should be applied as full contract surrenders.